 Blood Circulation and Biodistribution Studies

-Adult SD rates (200 ± 20g) were randomly divided into three groups.
-DOX, DOX-loaded PCB micelles or DOX-loaded PCBSA micelles at an equivalent DOX dose of 4 mg/kg were injected via the tail vein, respectively.
-0.5 mL of blood was collected from the orbit sinus at different time point after post-injection.
-The plasma was separated by centrifuged (3500 rpm, 10 min), and then the supernatant was diluted with methanol containing 0.01 M HCl to precipitate proteins.
-After centrifuged twice (12000 rpm, 5 min), the supernatant was collected and dried by vacuum drying.
-The residue was dissolved in 0.5 mL of acetonitrile and water (50:50, v/v) and filtered with ultrafiltration membrane (220 nm) for HPLC analysis.
+Adult SD rats (200 ± 20g) were randomly divided into three groups.
+DOX, DOX-loaded PCB micelles, or DOX-loaded PCBSA micelles at an equivalent DOX dose of 4 mg/kg were injected via the tail vein.
+0.5 mL of blood were collected from the orbit sinus at different time points post-injection.
+The plasma was separated by centrifugation (3500 rpm, 10 min) and the supernatant was diluted in methanol containing 0.01 M HCl to precipitate proteins.
+After centrifuging twice (12000 rpm, 5 min), the supernatant was collected and dried by vacuum drying.
+The residue was dissolved in 0.5 mL of acetonitrile and water (50:50, v/v) and filtered with an ultrafiltration membrane (220 nm) for HPLC analysis.

-The nude mice bearing HepG2 tumor model was used for biodistribution studies.
+The nude mice bearing HepG2 tumor was used for biodistribution studies.
 When tumor size reached 50 mm3, the mice were randomly divided into four groups with five animals per group.
-Tumor-bearing mice were intravenously injected with 200μL of DOX, DOX-loaded PCB micelles or DOX-loaded PCBSA micelles at an equivalent DOX dose of 4 mg/kg, respectively.
-After 12 h, mice were sacrificed and their important organs (heart, liver, spleen, lung and kidney) and tumors were harvested, then washed with cold saline, dried by filter paper and weighed.
+Tumor-bearing mice were intravenously injected with 200 µL of DOX, DOX-loaded PCB micelles, or DOX-loaded PCBSA micelles at an equivalent DOX dose of 4 mg/kg.
+After 12 h, the mice were sacrificed and their important organs (heart, liver, spleen, lung and kidney) and tumors were harvested, washed with cold saline, dried by filter paper and weighed.
 Subsequently, the organs and tumors were homogenized and extracted with DMSO containing 0.01 M HCl.
-After centrifuged and dried the organic phase, the corresponding DOX concentration was determined by HPLC analysis.
+After centrifuging and drying the organic phase, the corresponding DOX concentration was determined by HPLC analysis.

 In vivo Antitumor Study